kamimrcht/webpage/tigs.md

 Let's get back to the introduction figure and consider the k-mer presence/absence in the graph.
 It is very easy to notice that unitigs can contain k-mers that have different presence/absence profiles.
 For instance the leftmost unitig ATAACA contains k-mers present in all three datasets and k-mers not present in the square dataset.

-Monotigs were [introduced](https://www.biorxiv.org/content/10.1101/2020.03.29.014159v2) in order to create SPSS that also guarantee that all k-mers in a sequence of the SPSS have the same presence/absence profile.
+Monotigs were introduced in [[1]](https://www.biorxiv.org/content/10.1101/2020.03.29.014159v2) in order to create SPSS that also guarantee that all k-mers in a sequence of the SPSS have the same presence/absence profile.

 But first, I need to introduce another SPSS with no -tig suffix, the super-k-mers.